Template-based LLM Scorers

 )

-Now evaluate the agent's response:
+Now evaluate the single agent's response:

 # Get agent response